expfactory/expfactory/docs/building.md

 We are installing each experiment as a [Standard Container Integration Format (SCI-F)](https://containers-ftw.github.io/SCI-F/) app.
 The high level idea is that it gives easy accessibility to multiple different internal modules in our container.
 In our case, an internal module is an experiment.

 ### Configure your Battery
 The Experiment Factory will generate a new unique ID for each participant with some study idenitifier prefix.
 The default is `expfactory`, meaning that my participants will be given identifiers `expfactory_1` through `expfactory_n`.
 If you want to change this, just customize the variable under the `%environment` section:

 ```
 %environment
-STUDY_ID=expfactory
+    EXPFACTORY_STUDY_ID=expfactory
-export STUDY_ID
+    export EXPFACTORY_STUDY_ID
 ```

+In the future we will have an online recipe generator.
 At this time you would also specify your preference for a database, or any runtime variables for the experiments.
 We will add these notes later.
 Let's move on the building your battery.

 ### Build the Battery Container